California · A Weekend Guide

 for the weekend

-Golden Gate views, fog-wrapped hills, and endless culinary innovation.
+Golden Gate views, fog, and endless hills await.

 Photo by Titus Aparici on Unsplash